From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Related Work

 Crucially, the utility of LLM-generated architectures is predicated on both functional reliability and structural diversity.
-While standard code generation benchmarks prioritize functional correctness and unit-test pass rates \citep{chen2021codexeval,jiang2024codellmsurvey}, the structured nature of PyTorch programs necessitates a more nuanced separation between executable validity—comprising parsing, instantiation, and forward passes—and downstream learning quality.
-To prevent the collapse of the generator into redundant motifs or trivial rewrites, we incorporate a MinHash--Jaccard near-duplicate filter.
-This ensures that the fine-tuning corpus is augmented only with implementations that are both performant and structurally novel, fostering a diverse architectural prior that transcends simple memorization of existing training samples.
+While standard code generation benchmarks prioritize functional correctness and unit-test pass rates \citep{chen2021codexeval,jiang2024codellmsurvey}, the structured nature of PyTorch programs necessitates a more nuanced separation between executable validity---comprising parsing, instantiation, and forward passes---and downstream learning quality.
+To prevent the collapse of the generator into redundant motifs or trivial rewrites, we incorporate a MinHash--Jaccard near-duplicate filter, ensuring that the fine-tuning corpus is augmented only with implementations that are both performant and structurally novel.
+Table~\ref{tab:method_comparison} summarizes the key methodological and empirical distinctions between our framework and the most closely related LLM-based architecture generation methods.